OlivierDuchateau/FreeBSD-xfce4.13/README.md

 Then reboot.
 LightDM should now work fine.

-### Miscellaneous
+### Known issues

-- I added GIR options to some ports but they are not working properly.
-Work needed here.
+These are known issues with these modified ports which need to be worked on:

+#### Gobject Introspection support

+Some ports have GIR (Gobject Introspection) options, but they don't work properly.

+This should be fixed or the options removed eventually.

+####  xfce4-mixer

-- xfce4-mixer, which has been unsupported upstream since xfce 4.10, is not compiling anymore.
-It should be possible to fix it though, so at some point I will get to that.
+The xfce-mixer port, which has been unsupported upstream since xfce 4.10, now fails to compile.

-- Lightdm fails to start with default system configuration.
-It requires more locked memory than allowed by default.
+A quick look at the errors I get makes me think that with some minor fixes it could be made to work even with XFCE 4.13.

+#### LightDM

+Making LightDM the default display manager for XFCE would be a good thing (IMHO).

+Unluckily the problem with failing with the login.conf file shipped by default on FreeBSD prevents this.
+Also, since we need it to work on all supported releases, even getting a modified login.conf accepted in current would not help.

+Some alternative solution is needed.

+An option suggested by the LightDM port maintainer is to modify LightDM to reduce it's locked memory usage to the minimum.
+At present LightDM requires all the memory it allocates to be locked.